Fill gaps in your data with areal interpolation

 The Geoprocessing pane appears.

-- In the Geoprocessing pane, in the search bar, type Areal Interpolation Layer and in the list of results, choose the Areal Interpolation Layer To Polygons tool.
+3. In the Geoprocessing pane, in the search bar, type Areal Interpolation Layer.
+In the list of results, click Areal Interpolation Layer To Polygons.

-- For the Areal Interpolation Layer To Polygons tool, enter the following:
+4. For the Areal Interpolation Layer To Polygons tool, enter the following parameters:

 The Interpolated_Polygons layer is added to the map.

-- On the ribbon, click the Map tab.
-In the Navigate group, click the Full Extent button to return to the default view of the map.
+6. On the ribbon, click the Map tab.
+In the Navigate group, click the Full Extent button.

-- In the Contents pane, drag the Interpolated_Polygons layer below the Powiaty_Seniors outlines layer.
+7. In the Contents pane, drag the Interpolated_Polygons layer under the Powiaty_Seniors outlines layer.

 You now have a value for percentage of seniors in every polygon.